SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-As of my knowledge cutoff in early 2023, there is no single event that is guaranteed to occur every year on May 14th in the USA, as events can vary from year to year.
-However, I can mention typical types of events that might take place on that date in a given year:
+As of my last knowledge update in March 2023, I can tell you about recurring events that often take place around May 14 in the United States, but please note that specific events can change from year to year.
+For the most accurate and current information, you would need to check a current events calendar or news source.
+Here are general events that could take place around that date:

-- **Local Festivals:** Various towns and cities may have annual festivals or fairs.
-- **Concerts:** Musical performances by artists on tour during that time.
-- **Sports Events
+- University and college graduations: Many higher education institutions in the U.S. have their commencement ceremonies in mid
 ### Positive Qoute
 ------
-"Every morning brings new potential, but it's up to us to make the most of it. ☀️🌱 Remember to spread love and kindness wherever you go. 🌟❤️"
+"Believe in the magic of new beginnings and the power of dreams. ✨🌱 Embrace every opportunity with open arms and a joyful heart! 💖🚀"